 Day 2 WASHINGTON DC AREA–GETTYSBURG

 Today begins with a guided sightseeing tour that shows you the graves of American heroes, including those of John F. Kennedy and his brother Robert, in beautiful Arlington Cemetery.
 Your guided tour of the capital continues, with photo stops at Capitol Hill and the White House, and visits to the Lincoln and Vietnam Memorials.
-Afterward, cross the Mason-Dixon Line into Pennsylvania for a visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
+Afterward, cross the Mason-Dixon Line into Pennsylvania for a guided visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
 Tonight, we offer an optional outing to a local restaurant to enjoy the flavor of the area.

 Day 3 GETTYSBURG–HARPERS FERRY–SHENANDOAH NATIONAL PARK